tim-devereux/PointsToWood/README.md

 # Semantic classification of wood and leaf in TLS forest point clouds

-![Probability of wood predicted by our model from blue to red (Data from Wang et al., 2021](images/our_tropical.png) *Probability of wood predicted by our model from blue to red.
-(Data sourced from Wang et al., 2021)*
+![Probability of wood predicted by our model from blue to red (Data from Wang et al., 2021](images/our_tropical.png)
+<sub>Figure is dsplaying probability of wood predicted by our model from blue to red.
+(Data sourced from Wang et al., 2021)</sub>

+### This model is fully described in the paper:
+PointsToWood: A deep learning framework for complete canopy leaf-wood segmentation of TLS data across diverse European forests.
+Owen, H. J. F.,  Allen, M. J. A., Grieve S.W.D2, Wilkes P., Lines, E. R. (in review)

+#

 ### Development Environment